GoppeltM/WorkItOut-game/docs/rulesheetL2-english.md

 clockwise, ending with the leader

 ## Step 11: Hiring
-Any team member that is hired gets two random goals.
+Any team member that is hired draws two random goals from a set of all 6.
+Each player should be aware what kind of goals there are.
 Any team member HAS to be represented by a player.